 Important Considerations for Meyer Lemon trees

 Again these are tropical trees and they enjoy higher amounts of relative humidity.
 This is important, especially in arid desert-like conditions.
 When keeping your Meyer Lemon in a pot, one the best things you can do to increase local humidity around the plant is to keep the soil moist by following appropriate watering schedules.

 If the lemon tree is indoors, using a garden saucer and putting rocks around the tree pot will increase the relative local humidity around your lemon plant.
 Humidity differences occur between any growing region in the United States, and this affects their quality of certain characteristics of certain citrus varieties.
 However, your Meyer lemon should do well in the range of humidity conditions.

-Step 7: Where Do I Buy My Meyer Lemon Tree?
+Step 7: Where Do I Buy A Meyer Lemon Tree?

-First of all, if you live in the states of California, Arizona, Louisiana, or Florida, you will need to purchase your citrus tree locally as citrus cannot be imported into your state because of USDA regulations.
+First of all, if you live in the states of California, Arizona, Louisiana, or Florida, you will need to purchase your citrus locally as citrus cannot be imported into your state because of USDA regulations.

-Every single one of our citrus trees including our Meyer Lemon trees is Micro-budded to produce the fruit for our Citrus Craft Club subscription boxes.
+Every single one of our grove's citrus trees including our Meyer Lemon trees is Micro-budded to produce the fruit for our Citrus Craft Club subscription boxes.
 Micro-budding is a proprietary grafting technique invented by our founder, Dr. Mani Skaria.
 Micro-budding allows a small citrus tree to all-naturally grow at a very high rate and bear fruit in its second year of full growth instead of the typical 4th to 5th year of growth needed by citrus trees.
-This allows you to enjoy fruit from your Meyer Lemon tree much sooner!
+This allows you to enjoy fruit from a Meyer lemon tree sooner!

 At US Citrus, we always offer free shipping straight to your door.
 Also, since we are located in Texas, we can ship our fresh citrus fruit boxes to any location in Texas as well.
 Other growers outside of Texas are not able to ship citrus into the state due to regulations.

 Step 8: Obtaining Fresh Meyer Lemons